proplot-dev/proplot/docs/why.rst

 #.
 The new `~proplot.subplots.GridSpec` class permits variable spacing between rows and columns.
 It turns out this is *critical* for putting :ref:`Colorbars and legends` on the outside of subplots.
 #.
 Figures are restricted to have only *one* `~proplot.subplots.GridSpec` per figure.
 This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`, and it *considerably* simplifies the algorithm (see :pr:`50` for details).

-See :ref:`Working with subplots` for details.
+See :ref:`Subplots features` for details.

 ..
    #.
 The `~proplot.subplots.GridSpec` spacing parameters are specified in physical units instead of figure-relative units.